olashina201/CSC437-Pest-Classification/README.md

 Train model (Recommend using Google Colab)

-Upload folder PestClassification/data to Google Drive, then Open 3 file from PestClassification/notebook/ with Google Colab, connect GPU and Run All
+Upload folder CSC437-Pest-Classification/data to Google Drive, then Open 3 file from CSC437-Pest-Classification/notebook/ with Google Colab, connect GPU and Run All

 ### Step 4 :

-Copy le.pkl to PestClassification and create folder models, copy 2 file `.hdf5` from Google Drive to  PestClassification/models/ .
+Copy le.pkl to CSC437-Pest-Classification and create folder models, copy 2 file `.hdf5` from Google Drive to  PestClassification/models/ .
 You can test models with `predict.py` file or evaluate models with `score.py`

 ### Step 5 :